Measuring the robustness of Gaussian processes to kernel choice: NON-STATIONARY PERTURBATIONS TO A MODEL OF 2 LEVELS

 In a now-classic analysis of carbon dioxide (\co2) levels at Mauna Loa, \cite{RasmussenWilliams2006} predicted future \co2 levels based on data up to 2003.
-With data up to 2021, we can now see that the \cite{RasmussenWilliams2006} analysis substantially underestimates present-day \co2 levels; compare the gray region (99.7\% quantile of the original predictions) to the the green (true levels) in \cref{fig:MaunaLoa}.
-In this section, we show that this model's predictions of modern \co2 levels are non-robust to kernel choice.
+With data up to 2021, we can now see that the \cite{RasmussenWilliams2006} analysis substantially underestimates present-day \co2 levels; compare the gray region (99.7\% quantile of the original predictions) to the green (true levels) in \cref{fig:MaunaLoa}.
+In this section, we show that this prediction of modern \co2 levels is non-robust to kernel choice.
+In \cref{app:co2_ac}, we repeat the analysis with a kernel whose structure is learned using the automatic statistician~\citep{Duvenaud2013_compositional} and discover similar lack of robustness.

-\textbf{Data, model, and decision.} We start by recreating the analysis of \cite{RasmussenWilliams2006}.
-At the present day, monthly data for \co2 emissions is available from the year 1958 through 2021.
-But \cite{RasmussenWilliams2006} ran their original analysis in 2006 and used training data up to 2003. \cite{RasmussenWilliams2006} use a kernel that is a sum of four basic kernels, where each term plays a specific role; e.g.\ a periodic term models the periodic seasonal trend in \co2 levels, and a rational quadratic term models small ``sub-seasonal'' trends.
+\textbf{Data, model, and decision.} At the present day, monthly data for \co2 emissions is available from the year 1958 through 2021.
+But \cite{RasmussenWilliams2006} use training data up to 2003. \cite{RasmussenWilliams2006} use a kernel that is a sum of four basic kernels, where each term plays a specific role; e.g.\ a periodic term models the periodic seasonal trend in \co2 levels.
 See \cref{app:co2} for a full description of the kernel.
 We take this kernel with hyperparameters fit via MMLE as our $k_0$.
-We will consider prediction at the point $\xtest$ corresponding to June 2020 and let $\Fstar$ be the posterior mean at $\xtest$.
-We will say the posterior has substantively changed if $\Fstar = \bigChange$, where $\bigChange$ is the actual observed \co2 level in June of 2020.
+Actual \co2 levels breached 415 ppm \emph{for the first time in human history}~\citep{smith19} in 2019.
+Under $k_0$, this level lies more than three standard deviations away from the predicted means in all of 2019.
+To see whether a qualitatively interchangeable $k_1$ would better predict modern \co2 levels, we let $\Fstar$ be the smooth-max of all posterior means in 2019.
+We will say the posterior has substantively changed if $\Fstar \geq \bigChange = 415$ ppm.